FERMANAGH WILD BEE PROJECT

 We are also delighted to have the support and interest of a number of organisations including;

-We will give updates of progress and hope to be able to share some findings soon.
-Our Wild Bee Project was recently (2020) reported on the Natural Bee Husbandry website (International Journal for Bee-Centered Beekeeping).
-Another website we can highly recommend is the COLOSS (Prevention of honeybee COlony LOSses) honeybeewatch website.
-Meantime, you can keep in touch through the Project's Twitter account @Fermanaghp.
+Another website we highly recommend is the COLOSS (Prevention of honeybee COlony LOSses) honeybeewatch website.
+Meantime, please keep in touch through the Project's Twitter account @Fermanaghp.

 FERMANAGH QUEEN REARING